 Andrew is a highly experienced facilitator of ‘strengths-based practice’ training, delivering workshops across many community and social service sectors throughout Australia.
 Through his training and group facilitation work, Andrew has developed a myriad of skills and experiences to share with new and seasoned practitioners.
 Andrew’s commitment and dedication to reflective practice has earned him great respect while working extensively in both service delivery (primarily in mental health) and management.
 Andrew has a strong passion for promoting human rights and social justice, values that form the foundation for respectful, hopeful strength-based practice at all levels of human services work.

 In other lives Andrew has lived and worked for long periods overseas, made a living working on the roads as a truck driver and excavator operator whilst also practicing as an exhibiting artist.
 He remains ever hopeful for a cure for his obsession with making the perfect sourdough loaf.

-Andrew supports the implementation of the Outcomes Star in South Australia, the Northern Territory and parts of regional Victoria.
+Andrew supports the implementation of the Outcomes Star in the Northern Territory and Victoria.